SamirKhansa/azure-ai-chatbot/README.md

 ## 1. Overview
 This document describes the architecture, data flow, and setup instructions for the Azure OpenAI chatbot implementation.
 The chatbot is capable of:

-- Maintaining persistent conversation history in Cosmos DB
+- Maintaining persistent conversation history in Cosmos DB.

-- Retrieving information from documents using RAG (Retrieval-Augmented Generation)
+- Retrieving information from documents using RAG (Retrieval-Augmented Generation).

-- Processing and extracting content from PDFs, text files, and images using Azure Document Intelligence
+- Processing and extracting content from PDFs, text files, and images using Azure Document Intelligence.

-- Performing vector similarity search with Azure AI Search to retrieve the most relevant chunks
+- Performing vector similarity search with Azure AI Search to retrieve the most relevant chunks.

+- Accepting voice input via the browser microphone, processed through Azure Speech-to-Text.

+- Returning audio from the AI message, processed through Azure text-to-Speech.

-- Operating with a specific role or prompt to guide responses
+- Operating with a specific role or prompt to guide responses.

-- Being deployed to Azure for cloud accessibility
+- Being deployed to Azure for cloud accessibility.

 ---